Both Boole and Brookfield BHSL Libraries have re-opened with the safety of Library users and staff as our chief guiding principle.

 OneSearch searches across many of the library's resources including:

 - Completely cover all the databases the library subscribes to.

 - Have the advanced features specific databases provide.

 Library Catalogue searches UCC Library’s online listing that describes the books, periodicals, theses, collections, dvds etc. carried by UCC Library

 Library Databases may be subject specific or multidisciplinary, allowing access to reliable quality, scholarly and peer reviewed articles, content includes:

 Journals are collections of articles that are published on a regular basis to report current research within a discipline.

-Where do you go to find information for your school projects and reports?
+Where do you go to find information for your projects, essays, assignments and reports?
 Where do you go to find authoritative, credible and current information?
 Where do you go to find information that you can trust and which does not have to be tediously evaluated for authority, credibility and currency?
 Even better, where can you find information easily, quickly and it even gives you the citation already formatted for you for the particular referencing format required by your lecturers.
 The answer is: library databases.